 The Massachusetts Avian Records Committee (MARC) was formed in 1989 for the purposes of evaluating, analyzing, archiving and sharing evidence supporting current and historical records of birds rare to the Commonwealth.

-Current MARC Members are Nick Block, Ian Davies, Mark Faherty, Jessica Johnson, Wayne Petersen, Ryan Schain, Tim Spahr, Scott Surner, and Jeremiah Trimble (Chair).
+Current MARC Members are Nick Block, Marshall Iliff, Jessica Johnson, Wayne Petersen, Ryan Schain, David Sibley, Tim Spahr (Chair), Jim Sweeney, and Larry Therrien.
 Sean Williams is Secretary and the person to contact with any submissions or questions.

 We hope this website will be a valuable resource to fellow enthusiasts of bird distribution, as well as a fun place to rehash great finds and twitches or to catch up on what you’ve missed.
 And we’d love to inspire you to find and document some more rare birds—and let us know when you do!